 What do these workshop sessions look like?

-|The weekly writing sessions take place in the Irish Writers Centre building on Parnell Square (Dublin), facilitated by experienced writers and poets working in different genres and forms.
+The monthly writing sessions take place in the Irish Writers Centre building on Parnell Square (Dublin), facilitated by experienced writers and poets working in different genres and forms.

 Please note, it is not necessary to have attended any previous New Irish Communities sessions to join in.